-In this section we develop a formalism for obtaining commute distances in poorly sampled rare-event systems where access to $\mathcal{T}$ and its eigenvectors/eigenvalues is not straightforward.
-The central idea is to perform biased sampling to accelerate exploration of the configuration space.
+In this section, we develop a formalism for obtaining commute distances in poorly sampled rare-event systems where access to \mathcal{T} and its eigenvectors/eigenvalues is not straightforward.
+The central idea is to perform biased sampling to accelerate the exploration of the configuration space.
 Here we use metadynamics as the biased sampling method, but the developed formalism should be more generically applicable.
-While this basic idea is simple, there are however, at least two major, immediate difficulties when applying Eq.
+While this basic idea is simple, there are, however, at least two major, immediate difficulties when applying Eq.
 7 with metadynamics or other similar enhanced sampling methods.
-First, the use of any sort of biasing corrupts the kinetics of the system, critical to calculating accurate eigenvalues and eigenvectors of the transfer operator $\mathcal{T}$ .
+First, the use of any sort of biasing corrupts the kinetics of the system, critical to calculating accurate eigenvalues and eigenvectors of the transfer operator \mathcal{T} .
 Second, the biasing itself needs access to the slow modes of the system, which are the dominant components of the commute map in Eq.
-8. In SGOOP, we find these slow modes from such transition matrix but only look at its dynamics along 1-d coordinate, where we refer to these slow modes as the reaction coordinate (RC) for the system.
-As mentioned in Sec.
-II 1 the different components $\psi_i$ of the commute map have a vanishing relevance to the calculation of the commute distance as $i \gg 1$ , and thus one can stop after the first few dominant components and bias these components in any biasing method of choice.
+8. In SGOOP, described in Sec.
+II 2 1 and II 2 2, we find these slow modes from the transfer operator of such a transition matrix but only look at its dynamics along a 1-d coordinate.
+We refer to these slow modes as the reaction coordinate (RC) for the system.^{24,25} As mentioned in Sec.
+II 1 the different components ψ_i of the commute map have a vanishing relevance to the calculation of the commute distance as $i \gg 1$, and thus one can stop after the first few dominant components and bias these components in any biasing method of choice.
 However, without knowing the commute map, it is hard to calculate the dimensionality and components of the RC which would then be biased.